Being a governor at Stanmore College

 Becoming a governor

-The Board has a Search Committee which oversees the recruitment of new governors to the Board.
+The Board has a Governance Committee which oversees the recruitment of new governors to the Board.
 The standard term of office for an external governor (that is someone who isn't a staff or student governor) is four years.
 We do not advertise in a regular cycle but look to replace members who are approaching the end of their term of office or who have decided they are not able to serve further.
 The Board conducts a skills audit every year so that we can ensure that the skills and expertise of members match the needs of the College.
 Recruitment is often geared to filling 'gaps' in the skills matrix.

 The recruitment process